bt3gl/building_blog/content/csaw-ctf-2014-crypto.md

  1. We start looping over the length of our message, where for each iteration we create a blank list with the size of the message.
 This is a bit *space-expensive* and it should be optimized if we needed to scale for larger problems.
 It's fine for our current problem.

  2. We start a second loop, which will tell us about the shifts.
-This loop iterates again in the length of the message, this time adding the current character to the list we've created before and updating a pointer to the pacing value given in the first loop.
-Notice that we have a loop inside another, so this solutions has *O(n^2) runtime* and it also should be optimized for larger problems.
+This loop iterates again in the length of the message, this time adding the current character to the list we've created before and updated a pointer to the pacing value given in the first loop.
+Notice that we have a loop inside another, so this solution has *O(n^2) runtime* and it also should be optimized for larger problems.

  3. Inside this second loop, we check whether the pacing pointer is larger than the length of the message, and if this is the case, we register it in a shift counter.
 The former pointer receives the value of this shift.
 This is the end of the second loop.

- 4. Back to the first loop, we add all the characters so far from our list into a the message string.
+ 4. Back to the first loop, we add all the characters so far from our list into the message string.
 But when should we stop doing this?
 Until we make sure that had a rotation that produces real words.
-I tried a few of common words, and 'you' worked just fine!
+I tried a few common words, and 'you' worked just fine!

 ```python